-Imagine a case in which you’re an online marketplace app owner, who's goal is to evolve their product from the MVP/startup stage to the enterprise level.
-Obviously, you’ll face a lot of tasks to build a two-sided marketplace aimed at this level, and problems.
+Imagine a case in which you’re building a two-sided marketplace.
+You want who's to evolve the product from the MVP/startup stage to the enterprise level.
+Obviously, you’ll face a lot of tasks and app development challenges.
 One of major app development challenges and issues to be solved, is a web/mobile app technology stack.
 If you plan your product to be used by big names, you’ll need to ensure that the performance is of A-level.
-In general, there are two ways to build a two-sided marketplace app that is stable and robust: change the current technologies to the brand new ones, or improve the existing stack.
+In general, there are two development approaches when building a two-sided marketplace app that is stable and robust: change the current technologies to the brand new ones, or improve the existing stack.

 This piece is dedicated to all online marketplace app owners who have been between the devil and the deep blue sea for some time already.
 The decision whether to implement new frameworks and languages or improve the current web/mobile app features list and structure isn’t always a piece of cake.
 Or, let’s say it’s a piece of a huge cake which is sometimes difficult to bake.